kaasimir/tensionterminator/README.md

 2. Run the "big_block_create_02.exe" on Windows or execute the Python code located in the "BigBlock_1" directory.
 On macOS, a compatibility tool like Wine or CrossOver is required for running the .exe.
 3. During execution, provide your username and password, corresponding to the login data used to set up your database administration tool.

 After these installations, you'll be able to retrieve data for the models in the subsequent steps.
-Refer to the Database and Data Collection Section 4.2.5 Version 4 for more details.

 ### 2 Technical Setup Installation